mmcintyre1/aws-training-resources/well-architected-framework.md

 `milestone`: key changes in architecture (design, go-live, etc)

-`technolog`y portfolio: collection of workloads that make up business operations
+`technology portfolio`: collection of workloads that make up business operations

 NTS: What is the TOGAF or Zachman framework?